 - Preheat the oven to 200 deg C.

-- Mix the beef, pork, cracker crumbs, minced onions, salt, pepper and allspice, heavy cream and beaten egg together.
+- Mix the beef, pork, almond flour, minced onions, salt, pepper and allspice, heavy cream and beaten egg together.
 It is probably most effective to get your fingers into the ingredients to mix it up well.

 - Form the meatballs about 1 inch in diameter, and lay the meatballs in a non-stick baking tray.